jilldela/CE/glossary.md

 * capture environment (variables, methods, this/self, etc.) that are in-scope at the current point of a program and make them available in another context
 * encapsulate all of the in-scope variables and methods, storing them in an object, so that the current context can be passed around and used in another context

+### CDN
+* Content Delivery Network
+* system of distributed servers and their data centers that deliver pages and other web content based on geographic location of the user
+* used to distribute service spatially relative to end-users to provide high availability and high performance

 #### Class Inheritance
 * instances inherit from classes and create sub-class relationships